1874: The Virginia State Legislature passes an act to cede the land necessary for the construction of a lighthouse on April 16.

 1915: Nansemond River Lighthouse is awarded the lighthouse efficiency pennant, in recognition of good and efficient work.
 Head Keeper Temple Ripley is awarded the inspector’s efficiency gold star.

 1933: On May 23, Superintendent of lighthouses L. M. Hopkins begins the process for automating the lighthouse by proposing the following: changing the light from oil to acetylene, discontinue use of the fog bell and ending the position of lightkeeper and assistant, which would save $3,420 per year.
 The change was approved on June 2.
+The sixth-order Fresnel lens is changed from a fixed red light to a flashing white light.

 1. Annual Report of the Lighthouse Board, various years.